NahidaNahida/mstcs/INSTALL.md

 ## Anaconda

 This manner employs Anaconda to create a virtual environment manually.
-First, we create an environment named `mstcs` with `python=3.11.0`.
+First, we create an environment named `mstcs` with Python 3.11.0 by

 ```bash
 conda create --name mstcs python=3.11.0